 The birth of Megabass in the U.S. is the stuff of legend, involving a cross-country trek in the early 90’s, in which the Megabass designer/CEO Yuki Ito challenged pro staff of local stores and area pros to one-on-one fishing duels.
 The rules were simple: if Yuki Ito won, the store had to buy his lures; if the U.S. angler won, then Yuki had to buy local tackle from the store.
 This “put your money where your mouth is” approach, combined with the quality and flat out fish-catching ability that was evident in Yuki’s handcrafted Megabass equipment, succeeded in convincing stores to take on this premium imported tackle.

 Little has changed since Megabass’ birth in a garage in 1986 at the hands and ideals of Yuki Ito.
 Today Megabass continues this tradition of innovation, quality, and custom handicraft, never losing sight of the angler’s hands for which each Megabass® product is painstakingly made.

 FORM FOLLOWS EMOTION

-Megabass products are not built simply to outperform the competition; they must also inspire.
-As Japanese craftsman, we honor the traditions of simplicity and elegance that shaped our history.
+Megabass products are built to outperform and inspire.
+As Japanese craftsman, we honor the traditions of simplicity and functional elegance that shaped our history.
 Drawing from traditions such as sukiya-zukuri architecture and the artistry of Genroku bunka, we carry the maxim “form follows function” even further: form follows emotion.